omniverseusd/omniverseusd.github.io/src/chapter3/composition_arcs.md

 Even if `Specializes` wins over other overrides, this composition arc is the _last one_ and _weakest_ to be scanned.
 This is by design.

-In the next sections we'll take a deeper coding look at each of these USD composition techniques, but first an overview into their evaluation order.
+In this chapter we will take a deeper coding look at each of these USD composition techniques, but first an overview into their evaluation order.

 ## LIVRPS